Skip to main content

 Gildea uses a two-pass entity extraction system to ensure accurate identification:

-Signals are processed through Google Cloud NL to extract entity mentions with Knowledge Graph linking, type classification, and salience scoring.
+Signals are processed to extract entity mentions with knowledge-graph linking, type classification, and salience scoring.

 A curated rule set disambiguates AI-specific entities that general NLP models struggle with: